couchbaselabs/docs-ng/content/couchbase-devguide-2.0/advanced-topics-in-development.markdown

  * [PHP Advanced Transaction](https://gist.github.com/3155762), includes checks,
    JSON helpers, encapsulation, and counters.

+**Caveats On this Approach**

+The following approach we illustrate below is still an optimistic approach that assumes we can recover correct information about the two-phase commit state from the server after failure.
+It is possible that a system failure occurs and the information is not yet persisted, and therefore information used to rollback a transaction is not adequate.
+For Couchbase Server 2.0 we provide new functionality in the `observe()` command which enables you to find out whether an item is persisted or not.
+This provides better assurance for you that a commit state is accurate so you can perform any required rollbacks.

+The second major caveat for this approach is that if you perform this across thousands of documents or more, you may have a larger number of remaining documents which represent the transfers.
+We suggest you delete documents representing transfers is an orderly way, otherwise you will have a larger number of stale, pending documents.

+You should only use these patterns in production only after you test your application in all failure scenarios; for data that requires the highest level of integrity and reliability, such as cash balances, you may want to use a traditional database which provides absolute guarantees of data integrity.

-**Unhandled:** `[:unknown-tag :sidebar]` With Couchbase Server, you can generally provide something functional analogous to an atomic transaction by performing a two-phase commit.
-You follow this approach:
+With Couchbase Server, you can generally provide something functional analogous to an atomic transaction by performing a two-phase commit.
+You follow this
+approach:

 ![](images/two_phase_commit.png)